2026-27 season

 HANDEL Messiah

-Tickets will be available online and in person from the City Hall box office.
+TICKETS ARE AVAILABLE ONLINE and in person from the City Hall box office.

 Saturday 12 December 2025, 2.30, City Hall